manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

 - Bootstrapped multiple projects from ideation to product.
 Determined scope and drove road-map with stakeholders, including customers.
 Built and managed teams that consistently delivered on committed milestones.
 Instilled software engineering best practices.

-- Created high-value engineering team that developed high-visibility product which spawned vNext series of enterprise software solutions.
+- Created high-value engineering team that developed high-visibility large-scale distributed data platform product which spawned vNext series of enterprise software solutions.

 - Successfully completed research project and developed prototype of a large-scale distributed data store for processing billions of streams from millions of industrial devices and IoT sensors, that I subsequently took to product stage as Engineering Manager.